‘Humans are such easy prey’

 According to Gordon, securing an “R” rating from the MPAA was a challenging ordeal.
 He quotes them as initially saying his presented cut of the film had “ten times too much of everything”.
 He was ultimately able to get away with making small trims, and without removing any entire sequences from the film.
 Current Blu-ray releases are fully uncut.

 Bathed in a constant glow of purples and pinks, From Beyond is visually arresting, and rarely holds back from exploring the excesses of sensory over-stimulation.
-It’s unsurprising that the film had so many censorship issues, given the heady combination of graphic gore (eyeballs sucked out, brains eaten) and the sexual aspects of the story.
-Sex is at the heart of this story, more than horror in many ways, and the film doesn’t shy away from exploring it.
+It’s unsurprising that the film had so many censorship issues, given the heady combination of graphic splatter (eyeballs sucked out, brains eaten) and the titillating aspects of the story.
+The libido is at the heart of this story, more than horror in many ways, and the film doesn’t shy away from exploring it.

-“The director of Re-animator fires on all cylinders for this sexually charged body horror follow up that, in some ways, surpasses his previous, more well known effort.
+“The director of Re-animator fires on all cylinders for this sexually charged body horror follow up that, in some ways, surpasses his previous, more well-known effort.
 The special effects are incredibly ambitious and gruesomely creative.”
-Cool Ass Cinema
+Cool @ss Cinema

 “At a time when almost any exploitation movie can make money if its ads are clever enough, this is a movie that tries to mix some satire and artistry in with the slime.”
-Roger Ebert, Chicago Sun-Times
+Roger Ebert

 “From Beyond is a visual treat for those who enjoy gooey monsters and Barbara Crampton in leather (and who doesn’t?).
 It’s intense prologue is actually a compelling and rather accurate film adaptation of one of H. P. Lovecraft’s stranger tales.
 And although the gross sexual excess may displease hard-core Lovecraft fans, at least the house doesn’t burn down on-screen.”
 Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft